 Steel aftermarket replacement bodies may be used in place of stock.
 Hood and roof only may be made of fiberglass.
 Steel front fenders must be replaced with Steel or poly fenders only.
 Fiberglass front fenders are not permitted.
 Rear quarters must be replaced with Steel or Poly only.
 Body must be straight, stock, and mounted in the stock location on the frame.
 No lowering, chopping, channeling or streamlining of any body parts or roof.
 Stock window openings must be maintained.
 No aluminum or fiberglass replacement parts unless noted elsewhere in the rules.
 All exterior chrome trim ornaments, outside mirrors and door handles must be removed.
 Replacement body parts must meet NASCAR templates.
 Body skirts or lower body rocker panel flares are not permitted.
 Rolled under rocker panels are recommended.
-Rear spoilers are not permitted, however, the ARP New Era Adjustable Wing is permitted for use on any Limited Late Model car.
+Rear spoilers are not permitted, however, the ARP New Era Adjustable Wing or the Five Star adjustable wing #664-6800 is permitted for use.

 20F- 3.1.1 FRONT AIR DAM – Approved air dams must maintain 5” ground clearance.